grafana/loki/docs/clients/promtail/pipelines.md

 Typical pipelines will start with a parsing stage (such as a [regex](./stages/regex.md) or [json](./stages/json.md) stage) to extract data from the log line.
-Then, a series of action stages will be present to do something with that extract data.
+Then, a series of action stages will be present to do something with that extracted data.
 The most common action stage will be a [labels](./stages/labels.md) stage to turn extracted data into a label.

 A common stage will also be the [match](./stages/match.md) stage to selectively